Oil palm

 Oil palm cultivation

-The oil palm seeds developed and sold by specialist seed companies are planted in a nursery.
+The oil palm seeds developed and sold by specialist seeds companies are planted in a nursery.
 The young oil palms grow there for a period of about 10 – 12 months before they are transplanted into the field.
 After 30 months of growth, fruit harvesting starts and continues for more than 22 years.
 By this time, the palm has reached a height of about 12-15 meters, with decreasing yields in addition to being too tall to be harvested economically.
 Fruit harvesting is done throughout the year.
 Oil palm harvesting is very labor intensive as it still involves little mechanization, and thus represents a huge source of direct employment for the local population.
-The harvested fruits are transported to the oil mill with the aim of ensuring that they are all processed within 24 hours of harvesting.
+The harvested fruits are transported to the palm oil mill with the aim of ensuring that they are all processed within 24 hours of harvesting.

 Palm oil extraction